nexmo-community/dispatch-user-fallback/README.md

 The use case is to fallback on a per-user basis.
 For example:

 1. Michael.
-If message not read then...
+If message not read on multiple channels then...
 2. Tony.
-If message not read then...
+If message not read on multiple channels then...
 3. Phil.
+If message not read on multiple channels then panic.

 ## Case 1

-Could also have a version where you specify multiple channels per user:
+Could also have a version where you specify multiple channels per
+user:

 1. Michael on primary channel.
 If message not read then...
 2. Michael on secondary channel.
 If this fails then...